Photo by Caleb Jones at Decatur’s Kitchen Garden

 Plant.
 Eat.
 Repeat.
 Workshop Series

 Food Well Alliance partners with the Atlanta Botanical Garden through Plant.
 Eat.
 Repeat. workshops.
-The workshops for spring our spring vermicomposting workshops are now over!
-Plant.
+Our fall series on cover cropping has ended, but Plant.
 Eat.
-Repeat. will be back in the summer for more gardening workshops or watch recordings of past seasons by click in the button below.
+Repeat. will be back in 2025 with three new series to help you grow food!
+Catch up on past seasons by clicking the button below.

 Upcoming Events